I'm feeling really excited.

 I think we used to get more snow.

-Not necessarily deeper snow, but more storms wit snow you had to really move, which was kind of a pain at time Sometimes you couldn't get away from the house for a we because the roads weren't open.
+Not necessarily deeper snow, but more storms with snow you had to really move, which was kind of a pain at times.

 With my grandfather.